Ex-officer sentenced to 5 years in prison for violent arrest of 73-year-old woman

 2022-05-06 12:24:18

-#Exofficer #sentenced #years #jail #violent #arrest #73yearold #girl
+#Exofficer #sentenced #years #jail #violent #arrest #73yearold #lady

 As fellow officer Daria Jalali responded to the scene, Hopp allegedly separated Garner's shoulder by forcing her arm behind her again and up close to her shoulder blades, CBS Denver said.
-An audible pop is heard on the digital camera, something Hopp acknowledged hearing in footage later launched by Loveland police.
+An audible pop is heard on the camera, something Hopp acknowledged hearing in footage later released by Loveland police.

 Quelle: www.cbsnews.com